-Most of the state is expected to enter a third phase of reopening under the Restore Illinois plan today, meaning additional businesses will be allowed to resume certain services and people can begin gathering in small groups while social distancing.
-While many of our Lake County businesses and organizations will be re-opening for the first time in weeks, PADS has been providing shelter and services throughout this pandemic.
+PADS continues to provide shelter and services throughout this pandemic.
 We will be in alignment with state protocols and continue to be proactive by following the additional safety precautions that have kept the number of known COVID-19 infections among our clients and staff to 0.

 While the COVID-19 virus has significantly impacted our normal operations, we continue to provide shelter, case management, and more to our neighbors experiencing homelessness.
 In addition to our increased health and safety measures:

-PADS will continue to provide hotel stays to any adults 60+, anyone with an underlying health issue that makes them particularly vulnerable to complications from COVID-19, and families.
+PADS will continue to provide hotel stays to anyone in need.
 Access to these rooms is available to individuals assessed at 1800 Grand.
 Clients will participate in our normal intake procedure and are subject to PADS program standards.

 Clients in hotels will continue to be provided with remote Case Management services to help them find a stable, long-term housing solution.
 In addition, we will continue to work with anyone at risk of becoming homeless through our Prevention & Diversion program to work as their advocates and connect them to resources that can help to keep them in their current housing.

 All clients will continue to receive a daily health screening.
 Clients in ill health will be referred to healthcare professionals and PADS will do everything we can to support anyone struggling with a health concern.

 We will continue to practice social distancing as much as possible while meeting with clients and community members.